 You should avoid all non-essential travel by private or public transport, this includes not travelling to work, school or the shops.
-You should still travel to hospital and GP appointments unless told otherwise by your doctor.
+You should still ensure you have regular follow up and treatment for your health conditions.
+If remote consultations are unavailable or insufficient, travel to hospital and GP appointments unless told otherwise by your doctor, but you may wish to check how to do this as safely as possible: gov.uk/guidance/coronavirus-covid-19-safer-travelguidance-for-passengers.
 If you need help to travel to an appointment, you can speak to your health care professional to arrange transport support.
-They can arrange this with NHS Volunteer Responders.
+They may be able to arrange this with NHS Volunteer Responders.